 The average time spent brushing is considerably shorter than 2 minutes, and a value of about 45 seconds would seem a useful estimate.

 Can I add a link to Brush DJ on my website?

-We are happy for links to the Brush DJ website to be made, but would be grateful if you could let us know via the contact form on this website.
+We are more than happy for links to the Brush DJ website to be made

 Do you have a poster I can put up in my waiting room?